davidhaohanli/Abnormal-Behaviour-Detection/README.md

 <br>
 ---
 Please run ./code/Core.py for demo
-Or check the ./results folder for video and images
+or check the ./results folder for videos and images